Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

 Feb 20, 2026: Supreme Court struck down IEEPA tariffs 6-3; Nigeria's rate dropped from 14% to 10% under Section 122 authority (effective Feb 24, expires ~July 24, 2026).
 A 4-point reduction, modest compared to other African nations but still meaningful for non-oil exports.
-Section 232 steel and aluminum tariffs of 50% remain.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring).
 AGOA eligibility provides preferential access for qualifying non-oil products (cocoa, sesame, cashews), but AGOA's authorization is under congressional review and renewal is not guaranteed.
 Nigerian crude oil imports to the US have continued declining.
 Non-oil diversification efforts are ongoing but gradual.

 Tips for Importers